About Course

 Estimated time needed: 2 hours

-Status: MFHEA Accredited Qualification Type: Award
+Accredited by the MFHEA Qualification Type: Award

 ECTS: 1 Duration: 4 days

-Mode of delivery/attendance: Face-to-face/blended
+Mode of delivery/attendance: Face-to-face

 Hours of total learning: 25 hours (Contact: 19 hours/Self-study: 4 hours/Assessment: 2 hours)